After mastering the art of counting outs, it’s essential to grasp the concept of pot odds in poker.

-I am playing Texas Holdem NL $1/$2.
-I have A♥K♥ on button.
-I do raise $2.
-Small and Big blinds are calling.
-The flop shows J♠ Q♣ 3♥.
-The small blind bets $1, big one calls.
+How Do You Calculate Pot Odds?
+Consider this example: You’re playing Texas Holdem NL $1/$2 with A♥K♥ on the button.
+After raising $2, both the Small and Big blinds call.
+The flop reveals J♠, Q♣, and 3♥.
+The small blind bets $1, and the big blind calls.

-Imagine that my opponent has top pare of Queens with weak kicker.
-It this case our outs would be all the rest Aces and Kings (6 outs) plus any 10, which completes the straight (4 outs), so in total I have 10 outs.
+Putting Pot Odds to Practical Use Imagine you believe your opponent has a top pair of Queens with a weak kicker.
+Your outs would include any remaining Aces and Kings (6 outs) and any 10 for a straight (4 outs), totaling 10 outs.